sebastienvercammen/make-promise-race-safe/README.md

 ## The Problem

 I happily refer you to the [original documentation about "The Problem"](https://github.com/mcollina/make-promises-safe#the-problem) by [Matteo Collina](https://github.com/mcollina).

+This module patches `Promise.race` to emit `unhandledRejection` when a Promise without error handler rejects in `Promise.race`, making the rejection visible again.

 ## The Solution